 The Context

-At the moment the Scottish Government is in the process of reviewing Scotland’s National Performance Framework and the outcomes that it exists to achieve.
+The Scottish Government must regularly review Scotland’s National Performance Framework and the outcomes that it exists to achieve.
 This might sound complicated and possibly even boring to some of you, but it's actually central to how Scotland’s leaders make decisions.
 These decisions impact every aspect of our lives, from how we respond to intensifying weather patterns to the type of education that our children receive.
 In Scotland we are very lucky to have an outcomes based framework that describes the future that Scotland wants, based on the values and aspirations of its people.
 The national outcomes were given legal status in 2015 and since that time the Scottish Government has been obligated to plan its activities (for example, how it spends the national budget) to help meet the agreed outcomes.
 When the NPF was first introduced it was a groundbreaking step towards creating a just, caring and sustainable society for Scotland.
 Unfortunately however, the incredible potential of the framework has not been experienced by normal people in their everyday lives.
 For example, people in the most deprived parts of Scotland are 18 times more likely to suffer a drug-related death than those in the least deprived.

 Who we are